NLnetLabs/routinator/source/installation.rst

 .. tabs::

-   .. tab:: Packages
+   .. tab:: Deb Packages

-       Assuming you have a machine running a recent Debian or Ubuntu distribution, you can install Routinator from our `software package repository
+       Assuming you have a machine running a recent Debian or Ubuntu distribution on an amd64/x86_64 architecture, you can install Routinator from our `software package repository <https://packages.nlnetlabs.nl>`_.
-       <https://packages.nlnetlabs.nl>`_.
-To use this repository, add the line below
+       To use this repository, add the line below that corresponds to your operating system to your ``/etc/apt/sources.list`` or
-       that corresponds to your operating system to your ``/etc/apt/sources.list`` or ``/etc/apt/sources.list.d/``:
+       ``/etc/apt/sources.list.d/``:

        .. code-block:: text